 # Button

-<table><thead><tr><th width="155.33333333333331">Property</th><th width="264">Description</th><th>Values</th></tr></thead><tbody><tr><td>type</td><td>The type of button.</td><td><ul><li><code>primary</code>: Default blue button</li><li><code>success</code>: Green button</li><li><code>warning</code>: Orange button</li><li><code>danger</code>: Red button</li><li><code>muted</code>: Gray button</li></ul></td></tr><tr><td>click</td><td>A user-defined label that serves as a unique ID to link the button to an action. </td><td>Any user-defined label that matches the label of any of the supported actions.</td></tr></tbody></table>
+<table><thead><tr><th width="155.33333333333331">Property</th><th width="264">Description</th><th>Values</th></tr></thead><tbody><tr><td>type</td><td>The button type.</td><td><ul><li><code>primary</code>: Default blue button</li><li><code>success</code>: Green button</li><li><code>warning</code>: Orange button</li><li><code>danger</code>: Red button</li><li><code>muted</code>: Gray button</li></ul></td></tr><tr><td>click</td><td>A user-defined label that acts as a unique ID to link the button to an action.</td><td>Any user-defined label that matches the label of one of the supported actions.</td></tr></tbody></table>

 ## Supported button actions

-Available actions inside the custom UI widget are:
+Available actions inside the Custom UI widget are:

 ## Example